-At this stage I was a little blown away but the next revelation really got me.
-His name is Steiner Florian and he lives in Indonesia.
-He is 14 years old and is obsessed with gemstones.
+I was blown away; his name is Steiner Florian, and he lives in Indonesia.
+Steiner is 14 years old and is obsessed with gemstones.
 He loves all gemstones and can’t get enough of them.
-Steiner is completely self taught when it comes to cutting and polishing and does so using only rudimentary equipment.
+Steiner is completely self-taught when it comes to cutting and polishing and does so using only rudimentary equipment.

 I started thinking about my equipment and the challenges we have using a multitude of wheels.
-Why, we are so lucky to have access to all the stuff and here is someone who doesn’t who is still making it happen.
+We are so lucky to have access to all the stuff, and here is someone who doesn’t and is still making it happen.
 I don’t know if I would have the tenacity to try opal cutting with only sandpaper and leather.
 What about you?